NebulousLabs/writeaheadlog/README.md

 	applyUpdates(recoveredTxns)

 	// After the recovery is complete we can signal the WAL that we are
+	// done and that the updates were applied.
+	// NOTE: This is optional.
+If for some reason an update cannot be
-	// done that the updates were applied. for _, txn := range recoveredTxns {
+	// applied right away it may be skipped and applied later for _, txn := range recoveredTxns {
 		if err := txn.SignalUpdatesApplied; err != nil {
 			return err